Lawrence Fried: ASMP

-Fried was a three-term president of the American Society of Magazine Photographers from 1973-1978, a trade organization and was instrumental in the development of the first Business Practices book in 1973.[4].
+Fried was a three-term president of the American Society of Magazine Photographers from 1973 to 1978, a trade organization and was instrumental in the development of the first Business Practices book in 1973.[4].

 The Image Bank

 In 1975, Fried co-founded The Image Bank, which became one of the largest agencies of its kind with franchises all over the world.
 TIB created a new model of selling stock photography that is followed to this day [18].
 Getty Images bought the company in 2000.